hawaiisfishes.com

 Waikiki Aquarium (the world's best little aquarium)

-Hawai`i Intertidal Project (great information on the intertidal zone)
+OPIHI Project (great information for kids on the intertidal zone)

 Bishop Museum report: Nonindiginous Marine Species at Waikiki and Hawai`i Kai, Oahu, Hawai`i

-Bishop Museum species lists: How many species in Hawaii? barnacles caridean shrimps stenopodid shrimps penaeid shrimps mantis shrimps lobsters lobsterlike crustaceans hermit crabs & relatives true crabs sea stars brittle stars sea urchins sea cucumbers tunicates1 tunicates2
+Bishop Museum species lists (may be out of date): How many species in Hawaii? barnacles caridean shrimps stenopodid shrimps penaeid shrimps mantis shrimps lobsters lobsterlike crustaceans hermit crabs & relatives true crabs sea stars brittle stars sea urchins sea cucumbers tunicates1 tunicates2 ribbon worms annelid worms flatworms

 Marine invertebrates of Kalaupapa National Historic Park.